nens/threedi-docs/source/c_aggregate_results.rst

 Configuration options
 ---------------------

-In the spatialite a table can be filled to configure variables and their aggregation methods to aquire the desired aggregation results.
+In the spatialite a table can be filled to configure variables and their aggregation methods to acquire the desired aggregation results.
 The possible flow variables and their specific inputs are described along with all the possible aggregation methods.
-Users can determine multiple aggregation options for each *flow_variable* as long as the *aggregation_method* is not used twice for the *same* flow_variable.
+Users can determine multiple aggregation options for each *flow_variable* as long as the *aggregation_method* is not used twice for the same flow_variable.

 var_name
 ^^^^^^^^